klebgenomics/Kaptive/docs/source/Usage.rst

 Advanced options
 ^^^^^^^^^^^^^^^^^^
-Advanced users may wish to customise Kaptive's scoring options (for picking the best match locus), confidence options (for marking matches as 'untypeable', 'good' or 'low' confindence) or database parsing options.
+Advanced users may wish to customise Kaptive's scoring options (for picking the best match locus), confidence options (for marking matches as 'typeable' or 'untypeable') or database parsing options.
 We recommend keeping the default options for standard typing using the *Klebsiella* and/or *A. baumanii* databases distributed with Kaptive.

 Scoring options::